-Deadly wildfires in central U.S. force thousands from homes
+Wildfires in central United States kill five, force thousands from homes

 Several hundred more people evacuated their homes in Russell, Ellsworth and Comanche counties, which are in central Kansas.

-The Kansas fires forced the closure of some roads, including two short stretches of Interstate 70 in the central part of the state.
-A stretch of a U.S. 54 in southern Kansas’s Pratt County also was closed Monday because of smoke from a fire near a cotton gin and surrounding grassland.
+The Kansas fires forced the closure of some roads, including two short stretches of Interstate 70, the main highway that cuts across the state from Colorado to Kansas City.

-In the Texas Panhandle, a pair of fires burned more than 195 square miles.
+In the Texas Panhandle, three fires have burned more than 195 square miles of land and killed at least four people.
 One of the blazes near Amarillo threatened about 150 homes, while a larger fire in the northeast corner of the Panhandle near the Oklahoma border was only 5 per cent contained as of Tuesday morning, according to Texas A&M Forest Service.
+That larger fire was responsible for a death on Monday, authorities said Tuesday without providing further details.

 A wildfire in Gray County, which is also in the Texas Panhandle, killed three ranch hands who were trying to usher cattle away from the flames, said Judge Richard Peet, the county’s head administrator.
 One of the three apparently died of smoke inhalation Monday night and the other two were badly burned and died on the way to hospitals, he said.